cosmicoder/PaperCV/README.md

 Upcoming features:
 1. Get total number of papers and citation count statistics.
 2. Increase the number of pages retrieved from ADS for longer list of papers.
+3. Specify number of authors to print in the citations.

 ## Quick Start
 Install this package: